cheind/image-stitch/OutOfFocusAnalysis.md

 This work is intended as an introductory text on the topic of out-of-focus analysis, also known as "Airborne Optical Sensing".
 We've briefly covered the basic method and evaluated three different weighting strategies on a challenging rubber duck rescue scenario.
 Many more advanced weighting methods remain unexplored.

+## Ideas
+Just ranting some possible improvements
+ - optimize local accutance of the image. use a conv net to inter-relate neighboring pixels.
+ - use multiple target planes at different heights to capture the height of the rubber duck.

 # References